 Keepa is great tool that, when used correctly, can provide you with the vital information you need to make smart sourcing decisions.
 We use Keepa throughout each day as we work on our Amazon FBA business, whether it’s out sourcing retail arbitrage, at home doing online arbitrage or wholesale research, or in repricing our inventory.

-Toward the end of this blog post I’ll show you a video walking through how to understand these graphs directly on the Keepa website.
+If you’d rather see a video introduction to Keepa, then scroll down toward the end of this blog post and I’ll show you a video walkthrough on how to understand Keepa graphs.

 Take a look at a Keepa graph for a product on Amazon.